 To preserve the tax-free treatment to Dover and its stockholders of the contribution and the distribution and certain related transactions, under the tax matters agreement that Wellsite will enter into with Dover, Wellsite is restricted from taking any action following the distribution that prevents the distribution and related transactions from being tax-free for U.S. federal income tax purposes.
-Under the tax matters agreement, for the two-year period following the distribution, Wellsite will be prohibited, except in certain circumstances, from:
+Under the tax matters agreement, for the two-year period following the distribution, Wellsite may be prohibited, except in certain circumstances, from:

-- entering into any transaction resulting, when combined with prior transactions, in the acquisition of 40% or more of its stock or substantially all of its assets, whether by merger or otherwise; - merging, consolidating or liquidating; - · issuing equity securities beyond certain thresholds; - repurchasing its capital stock in excess of specified amounts; - ceasing to actively conduct its business or disposing of more than 25% of the assets used in in its actively conducted business; and - · engaging in certain internal transactions.
+- entering into any transaction resulting, when combined with prior transactions, in the acquisition of 40% or more of its stock or substantially all of its assets, whether by merger or otherwise; - merging, consolidating or liquidating; - issuing equity securities representing 40% or more of its stock, subject to certain exceptions and adjustments; - repurchasing its capital stock in excess of specified amounts; - ceasing to actively conduct its business or disposing of more than 25% of the assets used in in its actively conducted business; and - engaging in certain internal transactions.